-The MDE OSE facilitates the opportunity for self-assessment as a method of analyzing the implementation of IDEA, which requires each LEA to provide a free appropriate public education (FAPE) for students with disabilities.
+MDE OSE facilitates the opportunity for self-assessment as a method of analyzing the implementation of IDEA, which requires each LEA to provide a free appropriate public education (FAPE) for students with disabilities.
 Self-assessment offers a way for LEAs to conduct an analysis of their special education program, including the review of student files and data to determine whether the system is achieving the intended outcomes for students with disabilities.
-There are seven components of the self-assessment process: Free Appropriate Public Education (FAPE), Child Find (CF), Individualized Education Program (IEP), Least Restrictive Environment (LRE), Secondary Transition (TRAN), Early Childhood Special Education (ECSE), and Discipline (DIS).
-The FAPE and Child Find components include a review of the LEA's policies, procedures, and practices in addition to student file reviews.
+There are six components of the self-assessment process: Child Find, Least Restrictive Environment (LRE), Individualized Education Program (IEP), Discipline, Secondary Transition, and Early Childhood Special Education (ECSE).
+The Child Find component includes a review of the LEA's policies, practices, and procedures in addition to student file reviews.